 - Some banks might allow you to waive the fee with a direct deposit into your account every monthly statement cycle.
 The direct deposit may have to meet or exceed a certain amount for the statement cycle.

 - You might be able to waive the monthly maintenance fee by using your debit cards a certain number of times during the monthly statement cycle.

 Why are checking account fees rising?

-Fees tend to rise just like the prices of other items you buy on a daily basis.
-Like any business, a bank may try to generate revenue through fee increases — especially in the current rate environment.
+Fees tend to rise just like the cost of other goods and services.
+Like any business, a bank may try to generate revenue through fee increases — especially in the current low-rate environment.